 A standard measurement of parallel CTI, or charge loss as a function of row, requires full illumination of the CCD with a source of known energy.
 The ECS on ACIS is capable of illuminating the entire CCD array with photons at a number of specific energies, as described in Section 2.3.
 The CTI on XIS is calibrated in a number of less direct ways, including a novel method of "checker flag" charge injection described further in Ozawa et al. (2009).
 Since the XIS calibration sources are incapable of illuminating the full chip, for proper comparison we must restrict our analysis to the upper corners of the ACIS chips as well.
 A change in CTI must change the accumulated charge loss and thus the pulseheight far from the framestore region.
-A change in pulseheight, however, does not necessarily have to be related to CTI; it could also be due to changes in the gain completely unrelated to radiation damage.
-For example, ACIS has a known slow change in the gain as a function of time as measured very close to the framestore where CTI change should be negligible.
-For most of the CCDs it is monotonically decreasing at a rate of ~ 2.4 eV/yr or 0.04%/yr at 5.9 keV.2
+A change in pulseheight, however, does not necessarily have to be related to CTI in the imaging array; it could also be due to CTI changes in the framestore or changes in the gain completely unrelated to radiation damage.
+For example, ACIS has a known slow change in the gain as a function of time as measured very close to the framestore where imaging array CTI change should be negligible.
+For most of the CCDs it is monotonically decreasing at a rate of $\sim 2.4 \text{ eV/yr}$ or 0.04%/yr at 5.9 keV.2